Is Red Light Therapy Good for Osteoporosis?

 Study 1: High-Intensity Laser Therapy (1064 nm) with Exercise for Osteopenia and Osteoporosis in Men.

-We sought to learn whether high-intensity laser therapy (1064 nm), when administered alone or combined with exercise, is effective in reducing pain, reducing the risk of falls, and improving quality of life in men with osteoporosis or osteopenia.
+Objective: To learn whether high-intensity laser therapy (1064 nm), alone or combined with exercise, is effective in reducing pain and improving quality of life in men with osteoporosis.
+[2]

-All groups—laser, exercise, both, or placebo—showed improvement after 12 weeks.
-The most significant decrease in fall risk and pain, as well as the most significant improvement in quality of life, were observed in the group that received both laser therapy and exercise.
-The least effective was the laser therapy group alone among the treatment groups.
+Results: The most significant decrease in fall risk and pain, as well as the most significant improvement in quality of life, were observed in the group that received both laser therapy and exercise.

-High-intensity laser treatment with a wavelength of 1064 nm is effective in treating osteopenia or osteoporosis in men.
-Along with exercise, it is even more effective, relieving pain, lowering the risk of falls, and increasing general well-being more than either modality alone.
+Conclusion: High-intensity laser treatment with a wavelength of 1064 nm is effective in treating osteopenia or osteoporosis in men, especially when combined with exercise.

-Study 2: Comparing the Effects of High-Intensity and Low-Level Laser Therapy on Bone Density in Postmenopausal Osteoporosis.
+Study 2: Comparing HILT and LLLT on Bone Density in Postmenopausal Osteoporosis.

-The objective of this research was to identify the impacts of High-Intensity Laser Therapy (HILT) and Low-Level Laser Therapy (LLLT) on bone mineral density (BMD) in the lumbar spine among postmenopausal women with osteoporosis.
-HILT utilized 1064 nm, while LLLT utilized 633 nm and 904 nm.
+Objective: This research aimed to identify the impacts of High-Intensity Laser Therapy (HILT) and Low-Level Laser Therapy (LLLT) on bone mineral density (BMD) in postmenopausal women with osteoporosis.
+[1]

-Both groups benefited at six weeks of treatment (three times a week) at the lumbar spine BMD.
-Women treated with BML-HILT had a significantly higher bone density than women in the LLLT group.
+Results: Both groups benefited, but women treated with HILT had a significantly higher bone density than women in the LLLT group.

 Choosing the Right Red Light Therapy Device for Osteoporosis Support